Table Selections and Highlights¶

 [100 rows x 1 columns]

-To update selections, you can use list
+To update selections, you can use list-like methods:

 table.selections.append((slice(0, 10, None), slice(0, 1, None)))